ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 description: "Learn how to configure Vim to be a writing machine by adding spellcheck, support for smart/typographic quotes, a custom status bar, and more!"
 ---

-There are a lot of tools that are for the most part only used in the programming sphere that could do a lot of good if they received adoption among the wider non-technical community, such as Git and Markdown.
-Git and version control are useful to anyone who works on text files all the time and needs to keep backups and old versions, such as authors, and Markdown is a much more succinct way of formatting simply-formatted text documents than Microsoft Office.
+There are a lot of tools that are, for the most part, only used in the programming sphere that could do a lot of good if they received adoption among the wider non-technical community.
+Git and Markdown especially.
+Version control is useful to anyone who works on text files and needs to be able to revert back to a previous version, and Markdown is a simple and succient way to format simple text documents - especially compared to Microsoft Office.

-Another tool that could see wider adoption is Vim, specifically among writers looking for a powerful yet minimal text editor and are willing to put in some time into learning it.
+Another tool that could see wider adoption is Vim, especially among writers looking for a powerful yet minimal text editor, and are willing to invest some time into learning it.

 I switched over to Vim a couple weeks ago from nano and [VSCodium](https://vscodium.com/) (a free and open source build of VS Code), and I haven’t looked back since.
-However, Vim isn’t configured to be excel at anything out of the box, besides perhaps configuration file editing.
+However, out of the box, Vim isn’t configured to excel at anything - besides configuration file editing perhaps.
 In this guide, I’ll go over how to configure Vim for writing, assuming you’re writing in Markdown files.

 When you’re done, your Vim will look something like this:

 ![Screenshot](screenshot.png)

-I will cover the following, **assuming you’re a beginner to Vim and its configuration, but already know the basics of its usage:**
+I will cover the following, **assuming you are slightly familiar with basic editing in Vim:**

 - How to set Vim to have soft line breaks at words, not characters, so no words are split across lines
 - How to use smart/typographic quotes (i.e. `“”` instead of the standard ASCII `""`)